rails/rails/guides/source/initialization.md

 TIP: As you can see, an empty ARGV list will make Rails show the help snippet.

-If we used `s` rather than +server+, Rails will use the +aliases+ defined in the file and match them to their respective commands.
-With the +server+ command, Rails will run this code:
+If we used `s` rather than `server`, Rails will use the `aliases` defined in the file and match them to their respective commands.
+With the `server` command, Rails will run this code:

 ```ruby
 when 'server'